What Is a Listing Agreement?

 Do You Have To Sign a Listing Agreement To Sell Your Home?

-Exclusive Right To Sell Bottom Line
+Exclusive Agency vs. Exclusive Right to Sell Bottom Line

 Listing agreements are one of the first documents you’re going to sign if you want to sell your home.
 They’re documents that give a realtor the right to list your house on the market.
 They also confirm that you agree to work with them and permit them to market your home.